dotnet/BenchmarkDotNet/docs/articles/features/etwprofiler.md

 What we have today comes with following limitations:

-* EtwProfiler works only on Windows (one day I might implement similar thing for Unix using EventPipe)
+* EtwProfiler works only on Windows (one day we might implement similar thing for Unix using EventPipe)
 * Requires to run as Admin (to create ETW Kernel Session)
 * No `InProcessToolchain` support
 * To get the best possible managed code symbols you should configure your project in following way: